nidhikedilaya/fashion-visual-search/README.md

 ## Usage

-### Precomputing Vectors
+### Generating Feature Vectors

-Before running the main application, you need to generate the image feature vectors:
+Before running the main application, you need to generate the image feature vectors.
+The large data files (`vectors.npy` and `urls.npy`) are not included in the repository due to size limitations.
+You'll need to generate them locally:

 ```bash
 python precompute_vectors.py